Remi-Gau/eCobidas/how_to_render_the_checklist.md

 Done by following documentation from [this](https://nodejs.org/de/docs/guides/nodejs-docker-webapp/) and [this](https://gist.github.com/remarkablemark/aacf14c29b3f01d6900d13137b21db3a).

-- create the docker image by running: `docker `
+- create the docker image by running:

+work in progress ...

+docker build -t cobidas-checklist/node-web-app:0.0.1 .
+docker run -it --rm -p 49160:8080 cobidas-checklist/node-web-app:0.0.1